 Reasons Your Massachusetts Workers’ Compensation Claim Can Be Denied

-Posted on behalf of Janet, Jenner & Suggs on Feb 16, 2017 in Workers' Compensation
+Posted on behalf of Janet, Janet & Suggs, LLC on February 16, 2017 in Workers' Compensation Blog Posts

 Unfortunately, workers’ compensation insurers will look for any reason to deny your Massachusetts workers’ compensation claim.

 If you review the most common reasons claims are denied, you can determine how to improve the odds of your claim being approved.